mathewmahoney/stake-web-sdk/README.md

 - Q: Is there a mechanism to switch from a game type (i.e. lines) to another game type (i.e. cluster) as a mechanic?
   - A: It's easy.
 What you can do:
-    - Create a new "cluster" board in "src/game/stateGame.ts".
+    - Create a new "cluster" board in "src/game/stateGame.ts"
     - Add a new bookEvent in your math to tell the game to switch from a "lines" board to a "cluster" board.
 (Whatever data shape that you need)
-    - Add this bookEvent in your "bookEventHandlerMap" and create emitterEvents.
+    - Add this bookEvent in your "bookEventHandlerMap" and create emitterEvents
-    - In "src/components/Board.svelte" subscribe according emitterEvents and then do the switching in a emitterEventHandler.
+    - In "src/components/Board.svelte" subscribe according emitterEvents and then do the switching in a emitterEventHandler

     From this example, it shows you that you can basically do anything you want to achieve through this pattern.
     - Create a bookEvent
     - Add it to bookEventHandlerMap and create emitterEvents
     - Subscribe emitterEvents in a svelte component
-    - Do anything you want.
+    - Do anything you want

 - Q: What are the requirements to launch the same game on social casinos like [stake.us](https://stake.us)?
   - A: You will need to add a different set of text for your UI when `social=true` in the query string.
 For example 'BET' to 'SPIN'.
 Check the example in the codebase here `packages/components-ui-pixi/src/i18n/i18nDerived.ts`